DarwinAwardWinner/ido-completing-read-plus/README.md

 when ido-ubiquitous is loaded after another unrelated package.
 For many of these warnings, I've never been able to discover the cause or reproduce the warnings myself, and I've given up trying to figure it out.
+Please don't report any new bugs about variable warnings *unless* you can tell me how to consistently reproduce them starting from `emacs -Q`.
 If you are an Emacs expert who knows how to fix these warnings, please let me know.

 You can see the bug reports about weird warnings [here](https://github.com/DarwinAwardWinner/ido-ubiquitous/issues?utf8=%E2%9C%93&q=label%3Abizarre-unexplainable-scoping-issues+).